eaudeweb/drupal.sidekick/README.md

 1. Install Docker

-Follow-up on the official documentaiton how to get the latest Docker version for your platform - https://docs.docker.com/get-docker/
+Follow-up on the official documentation how to get the latest Docker version for your platform - https://docs.docker.com/get-docker/

 2. Clone this repository locally